K3 surfaces with two involutions and low Picard number: Some background

 we get an induced injective map from the Picard group of a complex K3 surface~$X$ to~$H^2(X,\IZ)$, denoted~$c_1\colon \Pic X\hookrightarrow H^2(X,\IZ)$.
 The cup product gives~$H^2(X,\IZ)$ the structure of a lattice, of which the restriction to the Picard group is exactly the intersection pairing.

 It is known that the lattice $H^2(X,\IZ)$ is isomorphic to the \emph{K3 lattice}

-where $U$ is the hyperbolic lattice of rank $2$ and $E_8(-1)$ is the unique even unimodular negative-definite lattice of rank $8$ \cite[Proposition 1.35]{Huy16}.
+where $U$ is the hyperbolic rank $2$ lattice $[0 \; 1 \; 0]$, and $E_8(-1)$ is the unique even unimodular negative-definite lattice of rank $8$ \cite[Proposition 1.35]{Huy16}.
 This is a lattice of signature $(3,19)$.
 By the Hodge index theorem \cite[Subsection 1.2.2]{Huy16}, the signature of the Picard lattice is~$(1,\rho(X)-1)$.
 It follows that $\rho(X)\leq 20$.